Easily Switch Between Product Types

 • In OverlayFS mode, the pod container space is not limited by default.

-When configuring basesize, consider the maximum number of pods on a node.
+When configuring basesize, consider the maximum number of pods allowed on one node.
 The container engine space should be greater than the total disk space used by containers.
-Formula: the container engine space and container image space (90% by default) > Number of containers x basesize.
+Formula: Container engine space and container image space (90% by default) > Number of containers x basesize.
 Otherwise, the container engine space allocated to the node may be insufficient and the container cannot be started.

 Mapping Between OS and Container Storage Rootfs